5jt/dyalog-cookbook/manuscript/03_structure.md

 To expand this program into distributable software we're going to add features, many of them drawn from the APLTree library.
 To facilitate that we'll first organise the existing code into script files, and write a _build script_ to assemble a workspace from them.

+I> The APLTree library is an open source project hosted in the APL wiki.
+It attempts to provide solutions for many every-day problems a Dyalog APL programmer might run into.
+In the Cookbook we will use many of its members.
+For details see <http://aplwiki.com/CategoryAplTree>.

-Start at the root.
-We're going to be conservative about defining names in the root of the workspace.
+Start at the root namespace (`#`).
+We're going to be conservative about defining names in `#`.
 Why?
 Right now the program stands by itself and can do what it likes in the workspace.
 But in the future your program might become part of a larger APL system.
-In that case it will share the workspace root with other objects you don't know anything about right now.
+In that case it will share `#` with other objects you don't know anything about right now.

-So your program will be a self-contained object in the workspace root.
+So your program will be a self-contained object in `#`.
 Give it a distinctive name, not a generic name such as `Application` or `Root`.
 From here on we'll call it `MyApp`.
 (We know: almost as bad.)

-But there _are_ other objects you might define in the root.
-If you're using classes or namespaces that other systems might also use, define them in the root.
+But there _are_ other objects you might define in `#`.
+If you're using classes or namespaces that other systems might also use, define them in `#`.
 For example, if `MyApp` should one day become a module of some larger system, it would make no sense for each module to have its own copy of, say, the APLTree class `Logger`.

 With this in mind, let's distinguish some categories of code, and how the code in `MyApp` will refer to them.